TeamNoComplyGames/superPunchLegacy/Readme.md

 However this code is open-source and may be used to help in your own projects

-P.s I don't know much about each liscences haha
+P.S I don't know much about each liscences haha